kubevela/kubevela.github.io/docs/how-to/cli/addon/addon.md

 Addon: fluxcd enabled Successfully.
 ```

 You can view the new component or trait types added by `vela component` or `vela trait`.
+You can also find more details about [built-in addon docs](../../../reference/addons/overview).

 ## Uninstall Addon